Magnetostatic bounds on stability of hopfions in bulk helimagnets: Hopfion energy terms

 where $g=g(\ur)=1-f(\ur)$ and $g'=g'(\ur)=-f'(\ur)$.
 This term depends on $\ur$, $f(\ur)$ and its derivative $f'(\ur)$.

-The Zeeman and the anisotropy terms are also the same for both hopfion types and do not contain the derivative $f'(\ur)$
+The Zeeman and the anisotropy terms are also the same for both hopfion types and do not contain the derivative $f'(\ur)$:

-The Dzyaloshinskii-Moriya term can also be directly evaluated from the definition, but, unlike the previous terms, it is different for type I and type II hopfions
+The Dzyaloshinskii-Moriya term can also be directly evaluated from the definition, but, unlike the previous terms, it is different for type~I and type~II hopfions

-To compute the magnetostatic self-energy of the hopfion, first, we need to evaluate the density of its volume magnetic charges.
-This density is simply the divergence of the magnetization vector field (multiplied by $R$ to make it dimensionless).
+To compute the magnetostatic self-energy, first, we need to evaluate the density of its volume magnetic charges.
+This density is simply (ignoring the sign, which is irrelevant for the present calculation) divergence of the magnetization vector field (multiplied by $R$ to make it dimensionless).
 For each of the hopfion types the density of charges is

 The magnetostatic self-energy is then

 where the factor $1/2$ is already taken into account and the integration is performed in dimensionless units.
 To factor this integral we shall use the identity